Import substitution industrialization: Russia

-In recent years, the policy of import substitution by tariffs, the replacement of imported products by domestic products, has been considered a success because it has enabled Russia to increase its domestic production and to save several billion dollars.
-Russia has been able to reduce its imports and to launch an emerging and increasingly successful domestic production in almost all industrial sectors.

 In 2014, customs duties were applied on imported products in the food sector.
 Russia has considerably reduced its food imports, and domestic production has increased considerably.
 The cost of food imports dropped from $60 billion in 2014 to $20 billion in 2017, and the country enjoys record cereal production.
 Russia has strengthened its position on the world food market and has become food self-sufficient.
 In the fisheries, fruit, and vegetables sectors, domestic production has increased sharply, imports have declined significantly, and the trade balance (the difference between exports and imports) has improved.
 In the second quarter of 2017, agricultural exports were expected to exceed imports, which would make Russia a net agricultural exporter for the first time in almost 100 years.

-The policy of import substitution by tariffs has led many other industries to be developed.
-For example, in the aviation industry, Russia is developing a significant range of new aircraft.
-The aerospace industry is expected to reach an annual turnover of $50 billion by 2025.
-In 2017, the pharmaceutical industry represented $5 billion and will probably double in 2022, but in 2012, the country's medical industry was negligible.
-The country has set itself the objective of producing 90% of the drugs deemed "vital" on its territory.
-In 2017, Russia spent only $6 billion on imported cars, but the value of imports reached $20 billion in 2007.
-The energy sector is also booming, and the country has succeeded in developing its own technology and has continued to develop oil drilling and gas production centres.

 Criticism

 Import substitution policies might create jobs in the short run, but as domestic producers replace foreign producers, both output and growth are lower than would otherwise have been in the long run.
 Import substitution denies the country the benefits to be gained from specialisation and foreign imports.
 The theory of comparative advantage shows how countries within the model gain from trade, however, this concept has received criticism for its misguided underlying assumptions and inapplicability to modern production.
 Moreover, protectionism leads to dynamic inefficiency, as domestic producers have no incentive from foreign competitors to reduce costs or improve products.
 Import substitution can impede growth through poor allocation of resources, and its effect on exchange rates harms exports.